Importance of using milestones in project planning

 We all know the basic elements of project planning.
 First comes the overarching goal, then you and other stakeholders establish deliverables, and finally, you come up with a timeline.
 Pretty straightforward, right?

 Nobody wants that.
-Fortunately, there’s an easy way to ensure your projects are running on schedule: project milestones.
+Fortunately, project milestones are an easy way to ensure your projects are running on schedule.

-Traditionally, milestones indicate the distance to a destination.
-Think mile markers but carved onto a stone.
+Traditionally, milestones indicate the distance to a destination, like mile markers but carved onto a stone.
 Project milestones have the same purpose, just in a project management setting.
-They are a tool for tracking your team’s progress towards completing a project.
+They are a tool for tracking your team’s progress toward completing a project.
 In other words, project milestones tell you how far you’ve come and how far you still have left to go.

 In this post, we’ll cover the basics of project milestones, focusing on two questions: What is a project milestone?
 And why are project milestones an important element of project planning?